ALL FIELDS REQUIRED*

 Retaliation is the act of seeking revenge against someone who has harmed you.
 In the workplace, it is illegal for an employer to retaliate against an employee who filed a complaint or is participating in an investigation.
 Even though the law is clear, retaliation still happens.
 For various reasons, your employer may try to end your employment or make working conditions so difficult that you feel you have no choice but to resign.
 Any form of this scenario is illegal under Long Beach employment law, giving alleged victims the right to pursue a retaliation claim against the responsible party.

-At The Law Office of Omid Nosrati, our Long Beach retaliation lawyers have a proven track record of success handling various employment law cases, including those that involve allegations of retaliation.
+At Nosratilaw, A Professional Law Corporation, our Long Beach retaliation lawyers have a proven track record of success handling various employment law cases, including those that involve allegations of retaliation.
 We have seen what a hostile work environment can do to an individual in Long Beach, CA and we can help hold all responsible parties accountable for their actions.
 If you were retaliated against at work, our legal team can review your case and help you understand your options under Long Beach employment law to make the best decision for your future.

 Retaliation in the workplace takes many different forms.
 Some of the most common examples include:

 These unlawful punishments from your employer typically don’t occur for no reason.
 They tend to arise after you:

 What should be recognized as noble or desired behavior should not be used as a means of discrimination or harassment in the workplace.
 If you have been subjected to any form of retaliation from your employer, it’s time to speak with a Long Beach employment law attorney about your legal options.

 To prove that retaliation occurred in the workplace, you will need to show that: